Ross River, Yukon: Media

-The Ross River community was too small to get a satellite-serviced transmitter for CBC and did not even have radio – residents would drive to Faro to listen to the Canada-Russia hockey series.
-The first television service arrived after intervention from Al Kulan, who hired a helicopter and pilot from Whitehorse and flew from mountaintop to mountaintop on a bitterly cold night to find the signal from Faro's five watt TV transmitter.
-After a signal was detected on Grew Creek Hill, Kulan paid for the equipment, and the community's men volunteered their work, bulldozing a road up the mountain.
+The Ross River community was too small to get a satellite-serviced transmitter for CBC and did not even have a CBC Radio broadcast transmitter – residents would drive to Faro to listen to the 1972 Canada-Russia hockey series.

+The first television service arrived after intervention from Al Kulan, who hired a helicopter and pilot from Whitehorse and flew from mountaintop to mountaintop on a bitterly cold night to find the signal from Faro's five-watt CBC TV transmitter (at the time, only transmitting four hours per day).
+After a signal was detected on Grew Creek Hill, a plan was developed and presented to the community association.
+The association approved action without an official licence, due to their dismay at the extensive bureaucracy that was delaying installation of a CBC radio transmitter.

+Kulan paid for the equipment, and the community's men volunteered their work, bulldozing a road up the mountain.
+With some makeshift provision of tower and generator, the repeater began operating about the end of March 1973, picking up Faro's signal (now 12 hours per day off the Anik satellite).

 The transmitter caught the government's attention, but the residents steadfastly refused to shut it down and requested a licence.
-In early 1975, radio was finally installed.
-Ross River's community effort led to other similar projects that brought TV to every community; Teslin installed their own satellite dish (illegal until 1979), and the Yukon government attempted to negotiate a lower lease price with Telesat Canada which had a monopoly on satellite earth stations until 1979.
+In early 1975, CBC Radio was finally installed.
+Ross River's community effort led in 1976 to other similar projects that brought TV to every community; Teslin installed their own satellite dish (illegal until 1979), and the Yukon government attempted to negotiate a lower lease price with Telesat Canada which had a monopoly on satellite earth stations until 1979.